khorv94/canners/content/_index.md

 ---
-description: Nature photography
+description: Nature photography #home page description
 #lastmod: 2023-07-05
 title: Canners
-featured_image: martin-martz-wRuhOOaG-Z4-unsplash.jpg # default: first image in this directory
+featured_image:

 # featured_image on the home page is used for OpenGraph cards, etc.
 menus:
   main: